sourcemeta/std/README.markdown

 license](https://www.sourcemeta.com/#pricing).

-*We are happy to discuss OEM and white-label distribution options for incorporating these schemas into commercial products*
+*We are happy to discuss OEM and white-label distribution options for incorporating these schemas into commercial products*.

 ## :handshake: Contributing